EGiunchiglia/ROAD-R/README.md

 ## Post-processing
 Assume we have the file containing detected boxes (from the previous step) copied into the `postprocessing/outputs` directory.
-And assume we have the file with the f-mAP scores created earlier: `classes_mAP/outputs/lo_ROAD_R_predictions_I3D_logic-Product-10.0.txt`.
+And assume we have the f-mAP scores (computed using steps similar to those described earlier) for the validation set.

 We `cd` into the `postprocessing` directory in this repository.
 Then we can run the `post_processing_general_logic.py` script by specifying: